• Follow Me!

 I wore black satin puffy gauchos with gold flecks that caught the light it such a way it could blind you, like the sun, if you stared directly at it.
 To complete the look, I wore the matching fitted jacket, because nothing says sexy better than looking half matador/half court jester.
 The cherry on the icing was the pair of shoulder pads that made me resemble an NFL linebacker.
 The only thing wider was my hair.
 I thought I looked, like totally, cool.
 I shudder at the memory.

-Even though he kissed me at the end of our date (swoon), he never called again.
+Even though he kissed me at the end of our date (actually, it was more like a hit and run), he never called again.
 Was I just too young or did the fact I had broader shoulders scare him away?
-I’ll never know.
+I will never know.

-When I look back on those times, there were girls who didn’t succumb to the latest fashion trend.
-They had long, smooth hair and wore simple body-skimming wrap dresses with nary a should pad in site.
+When I look back on my years in high school, there were those girls who didn’t succumb to the latest fashion trend.
+They had long, smooth, shiny hair and wore simple body-skimming wrap dresses with nary a should pad in site.
 They had style and classic beauty and wouldn’t have been caught dead in a pair of jodhpurs.

 I, on the other hand, would wear the latest fad no matter how big, puffy, neon, shiny or unflattering.
+The glitzier the better.
 My hair was thick, kinky and curly, and wouldn’t know a modicum of control until decades later, when women would start to use nuclear strength varnish to tame their mane.
-I thought once I got rid of the braces and the training bra I was home free.
+I was under the false impression that once I got rid of the braces and the training bra I was home free.
 What did I know?!
 Admittedly, it was not my best look.

 It’s good to know I have learned a thing or two over the years.
-I no longer wear anything puffy or with shoulder pads.
+I no longer wear anything puffy or with shoulder pads or that could double as reflective safety apparel.
 According to my teenage daughter, I play it too safe.
 I say, better safe than sorry.
-Been there, worn that.
-(I have the photos to prove it.)
+Been there, worn that – I have the photos to prove it.

 Too, too funny.
 The dress may not be the same, but you look exactly like you did when this photo was taken—lucky girl!